Personalised for LOCAL students.

 Diploma and Advanced Diploma

-If you are graduating from a diploma or an advanced diploma, you will wear a black academic gown and a stole of your school colour.
+If you are graduating from a diploma or an advanced diploma, you will wear a black academic gown and a stole of your academic department colour.
 The black gown is worn over formal clothes with the front of your outfit visible and the stole is placed over your shoulders with the two long panels falling over your chest.
 One side of the stole is twisted to show the black underside while the coloured panel that remains flat faces the audience when crossing the stage.

-Black gown and coloured stole
+Black academic gown and cherry coloured stole on a white background

 Bachelor Degree

-If you're graduating from a bachelor degree, you will wear a black academic gown and a hood of your school colour.
+If you're graduating from a bachelor degree, you will wear a black academic gown and a hood of your academic department colour.
 The black gown is worn over formal clothes with the front of your outfit being seen and the hood is placed over your shoulders with the hood falling over your back.
 The hood is hooked onto your shirt button or pinned to a blouse or dress at your chest to secure it from the front.

 Master Degree

-If you are graduating from a master degree, you will wear a black academic gown and a white striped hood of your school colour.
+If you are graduating from a master degree, you will wear a black academic gown and a white striped hood of your academic department colour.
 The black gown is worn over formal clothes with the front of your outfit visible, the hood is placed over your shoulders with the hood falling over your back.
 The hood is hooked onto your shirt button or pinned to a blouse or dress at the chest to secure it from the front.
 You will also wear a black mortarboard which will have tassels placed on the right of the mortarboard and moved to the left upon receipt of your qualification.

 Gown sizes